 Since separate accounts are created for both individuals, redepositing contributions and interest may be possible for both member and/or non-member (former spouse/domestic partner) in order to restore each account to pre-DRO levels, under very specific circumstances.

-Active Members may redeposit contributions and interest forfeited to the non-member, only if the non-member takes a refund.
-The active member must redeposit the funds within 5 years of notification that a refund was taken, and no later than 120 days after retirement.
+Active members may redeposit contributions and interest forfeited to the non-member, only if the non-member takes a refund.
+The active member must redeposit the funds within five years of notification that a refund was taken, and no later than 120 days after retirement.